 What are some of the symptoms of pet sensitivities?
 Common symptoms that may indicate an intolerance by your pet include: itching and scratching and redness in the skin, including consonant paw chewing and licking; ear itching, redness and soreness; gastrointestinal issues including gas, diarrhea, vomiting, bloating; hair loss and also wheezing.
 Other symptoms can include altered behaviors including excessive or aggressive behaviors.

-Will you be adding more allergies to your database?
-We are actively working on adding more allergies to our testing algorithms.
+Will you be adding more allergens to your database?
+We are actively working on adding more allergens to our testing algorithms.
 Please check the table below for the most up-to-date listings.

 How do I take the sample?
 When you order a kit you will be provided with a sample collection device and a full set of instructions for collecting a sample from your dog.
 You put the included cotton device in your dog’s mouth until the swab indicates enough sample was collected.
 The sample is then put into a small collection tube.
 The tube is then placed in the return postage-paid envelope and you need only drop it in the mailbox for processing.

 Once we receive your sample you will have a full report within 2 weeks stating your dog’s reaction to all of the items we test for.A video showing how to take the sample can be viewed here.

 How old should my dog be before I test?
 While this test can identify sensitivities at any age, a puppy's physiology quickly changes and the sensitivities they have under 6 months of age may completely change as they age.
 It is recommended that dogs be over 6 months of age to identify specific allergens that may affect them as they grow older.